Keibert Ruiz Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Phillies pitching staff ranks seventh in MLB.
+- The Phillies pitching staff is seventh in the league with a collective 9.2 strikeouts per nine innings.

-- The Phillies have a 4.63 team ERA that ranks 24th among all MLB pitching staffs.
+- The Phillies have a 4.70 team ERA that ranks 25th across all league pitching staffs.

-- The Phillies rank 11th in baseball in home runs surrendered (60 total, 1.1 per game).
+- Phillies pitchers combine to rank 12th in baseball in home runs given up (61 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.